randy-riegsecker/StatesCapitalsQuiz/README.md

 Good luck seeing if you might be the next Jeopardy champion!

-The code is written in Java and the application was developed using Android Studio, and the quiz could be a reusable framework that can be modified to use your own questions.
+The code is written in Java and the application was developed using Android Studio.
+The quiz could be a reusable framework that can be modified to use your own questions.

 Randy Riegsecker